Is Anger Getting In The Way Of Your Relationships?

 Do you have trouble regulating your emotions?
 Are you struggling with anger management issues?
 Maybe you feel on edge with everyone around you, like you’re always about to snap.
 Or perhaps your anger manifests itself in subtler ways—you find yourself holding grudges, acting with resentment, or making passive-aggressive remarks to others.

 Anger is like an electrical charge—it needs to jump somewhere.
 It causes you to feel volatile, out of control, or overly impatient, as though you’re walking around with a lit fuse.
 You may have emotional outbursts or say things you don’t really mean to people.
 As a result, others may come to view you in a negative light or judge you based on your anger.
 In this way, anger can be very isolating, causing your most important relationships to deteriorate.

 Conflict is inevitable—the key is knowing how to handle it.
-When you feel angry, it’s hard to deal with conflict in a way that isn’t destructive.
-Through counseling, you can learn to navigate tension in your life without letting your anger get the best of you.
+When you feel angry, it’s difficult to deal with conflict in a way that isn’t destructive.
+Through therapy and counseling, you can learn to navigate tension in your life without letting your anger get the best of you.

 Everyone Gets Angry, And Anger Doesn’t Just Mean Yelling And Acting Violently

 Many people struggle with anger issues without even realizing it.
 We tend to think of anger as screaming or acting violently, but anger problems aren’t always obvious—even to those who have them.
 Being flippant or passive-aggressive or giving others the “silent treatment” are all manifestations of anger that generally aren’t recognized as such.
 They can keep people locked in a perpetual cycle of conflict and, over time, cause relationships to flounder.